draperkm/draperkm/README.md

 # Hi there 👋

-**I'm currently based in the south of UK, and I like solving complex problems and have a passion for machine learning**.
+**I'm training as Data Anlysts in the field of insurances.
+I like solving puzzles and have a passion for machine learning**.

 I focus on:

-    - Building machine learning models
+    - Machine learning models
     - Software engineering best practices
     - Integrating models in back-end and front-end applications (Flask/FastAPI)
     - Using data storage and data processing technologies (SAS, PostgreSQL/MySQL, MongoDB, Spark)